liuyunxiong/rtmpsharp/readme.md

 # RtmpSharp (v0.2)

-A fast, lightweight, data-oriented rtmp + rtmps client library for .net desktop and .net core. used in many high- traffic websites and systems, especially around the game streaming and League of Legends spheres.
+A fast, lightweight, data-oriented rtmp + rtmps client library for .NET Desktop and .NET Core.
+Used in many high- traffic websites and systems, especially around the game streaming and League of Legends spheres.

 ## Example Usage